joeybernard/UPEI_2018/index.md

   <p>
-    Installing Python is only required for the second half of the Tuesday session, "Managing data with SQL", which demonstrates how to interface with SQLite with Python.
+    Installing Python is only required for the second half of the Tuesday session, "Managing data with SQL", which demonstrates how to use SQLite from within Python.
 If you are not attending the Tuesday afternoon session you can safely skip this setup step.
   </p>